- Center for Social Justice Research, Teaching, and Service (CSJ)

 1. Center for Social Justice Research, Teaching, and Service (CSJ)

-The Center for Social Justice (CSJ) is a central resource and hub at Georgetown University through which students, faculty, and staff engage in Washington, DC through activism, advocacy, service, volunteerism, and community-based learning and research.
-Through CSJ, students support social justice efforts across the United States and around the world, through service and immersion experiences, disaster relief fundraising, and research and public service fellowships.
-Through its programs, CSJ endeavors to work with community members and partners, engage thoughtfully in sustainable interventions, and affect short-term relief and long-term social change.
+The Center for Social Justice (CSJ) is a central resource and hub at Georgetown University through which students, faculty, and staff engage in Washington, DC and beyond through activism, advocacy, service, volunteerism, and community-based learning and research.
+With CSJ, students support social justice efforts across the United States and around the world, through service and immersion experiences, disaster relief fundraising, and research and public service fellowships.
+Through its programs, CSJ endeavors to work in solidarity with community members and partners, engage thoughtfully in sustainable interventions, and affect short-term relief and long-term social change.

 2. Community Scholars Program